[05/29: Comments on this topic are closed.]

 Well, I had determined not to say anything about this mess, but after I read one particular Patheos article about it, it did occur to me that I had something to say.
 I’ll try to limit this to the specific points I want to make, though I realize how tempting it is to render a verdict on the situation as a whole.
 I do have my opinions, and I suppose you can read between the lines and put together what I think.
 But my intention is not to open up a whole can of worms about abuse issues writ large.

 (In case you’ve been living under a rock and don’t know what I’m referring to, the Duggar Family’s 19 Kids and Counting show may be canceled in the wake of the reveal that son Josh Duggar fondled his sisters inappropriately at the age of 14.
-As you can see on the right, Josh is now a grown man with his own wife and family.)
+Josh is now a grown man with his own wife and family.)

 So, with that in mind, I want to come down really hard on a few points made in this response piece.
 Specifically, I want to focus on how the writer uses the Duggar case to criticize homeschooling in general.
 While she doesn’t come right out and gloat, “See, I knew you should just send your kids to school like everyone else!” it’s implicit in the whole thrust of the article.
 She makes these points in bold: